 In 2008 at 73 years of age Tom left the isle and moved into a a one bedroom home in the village of Broadford, on Skye.
 "I had to canoe to Kyle once a week for shopping and it was getting too hard for me - I was one big wave away from disaster.
 It's a pretty nasty stretch of water."

 Why would you want to cover over 99% of your body in tattoos, and leopard print ones?
-Tom didn't do it for his love of leopards, or because he loved tattoos.
-He saw it as a way of making money, and he choose the print because it was easy for the tattoo artist to replicate.
+Tom didn't do it for his love of leopards, or because he loved tattoos, or wanted to express himself.
+He simply saw it as a way of making money, and he choose the print because it was easy for the tattoo artist to replicate.
 Tom told The Guardian "I would get an income from being the most tattooed man in the world, and would be photographed for the Guinness Book of Records, or featured on TV.
 I had a spare set of dentures, shaped like fangs, that I'd put in for the publicity shots.
 But it was a necessary evil to supplement my income support, or latterly my pension.
 It's not something I enjoyed."